Niagara Falls from the Canadian Side: The 9 Best Things to Do

 Approximately 3,160 tons of water flows over Niagara Falls every second – 75,750 gallons over the American and Bridal Veil Falls and 681,750 gallons over Horseshoe Falls.
 Horseshoe Falls is the pièce de résistance of Niagara Falls.
 You can feel the power of the waterfall at the brink of the cascade by the Table Rock Welcome Centre.

-Descend further to the stand on the Lower Observation Deck and look up at the falls from below – an impressive vantage point and great photo opportunity!
-You’ll be able to feel the vibrations of the water thundering down a 13 storey drop and may get a little wet, but fetching yellow ponchos are provided on entry.
+Descend further to the stand on the Lower Observation Deck and look up at the falls from below – an impressive vantage point and a great photo opportunity!
+You’ll be able to feel the vibrations of the water thundering down a 13-storey drop and may get a little wet, but fetching yellow ponchos are provided on entry.

 From the bottom to the top, it’s worth marching up to the Skylon Tower, which offers sweeping 360° views of Niagara Falls city.
 On a clear day, visibility is up to 80 miles so you can see Toronto, as well as across to the USA.
 The tower also features an arcade and a revolving restaurant with 2 levels of fine dining, both 236 metres (775 ft) above the falls.